daabarbacena/daabarbacena/README.md

 &nbsp;&nbsp;&nbsp;

-<p align="center">My name is Daniel, and I am a Software Engineering student at FIAP in my first semester.
+<p align="center">My name is Daniel, and I am a Software Engineering student at FIAP in my secound semester.
 I have been fluent in English since the age of 15.
 With a keen interest in technology, I have always sought to understand the logic behind its functioning, which led me to develop a passion for the tech industry.
-Initially in july of 2023, I delved into full-stack development through the British School of Creative Arts, then i started to study cyber security with the aim of becoming a full-stack and security professional.
-My proficiency lies in technologies such as JavaScript, Java, HTML, CSS, Pentest, React, Bootstrap.
+Initially in july of 2023, I delved into full-stack development through the British School of Creative Arts, then i started to study cyber security with the aim of becoming a full-stack and dev ops, security professional.
+My proficiency lies in technologies such as JavaScript, Java, HTML, CSS, Pentest, React, Bootstrap, AWS.
 E-mail for contact: danielbtm@outlook.com</p>&nbsp;

 <div  align="center" style="margin-bottom:100px">